The Six Best Hikes in Tasmania

 Want to test your legs?
 Short of time and can’t commit to a longer hike.
 These three one day guided hiking tours are an excellent way to get a taste of Tasmania’s great outdoors.

-The best way to experience the local scenery and outdoors in Tasmania is on your own two feet.
+The best way to experience Tasmania’s local scenery and outdoors is on your own two feet.
 So, the next time you visit the island, lace up your comfortable hiking shoes and head out to experience some of the best walks in Tasmania.